 The AAdvantage Aviator Red World Elite MasterCard issued by Barclaycard offers new customers a sign-up bonus of 60,000 miles after making their first purchase.
 It has a $95 annual fee.
 The card earns double miles on eligible American Airlines purchases and offers a 10 percent rebate on redeemed miles (up to 10,000 miles per calendar year).
 It’s a great card for a frequent American Airlines traveler.

-The Citi / AAdvantage Platinum Select World Elite MasterCard is similar to the Aviator card.
-It offers free checked bags, earns double miles on AA purchases and you get 10 percent of your redeemed miles back.
-The card offers a 30,000 miles sign-up bonus.
+The Citi / AAdvantage Platinum Select World Elite MasterCard offers free checked bags, and earns double miles on AA purchases.
+The card offers a 50,000 miles sign-up bonus.
 It’s also a great choice for passengers who fly on American Airlines a few times per year.

 Compare Citi® / AAdvantage® Gold World Elite™ Mastercard® to Other Cards